๐ŸŒ€Principles of Physics III

 Quantum Operations: Manipulating Information

-Quantum gates are the tools we use to manipulate qubits, analogous to classical logic gates but operating on probability amplitudes rather than definite values.
-Every quantum gate is a unitary transformation, meaning it's reversible and preserves probability.
+Quantum gates manipulate qubits the way classical logic gates manipulate bits, but they operate on probability amplitudes rather than definite values.
+Every quantum gate is a unitary transformation, meaning it's reversible and preserves total probability.
+This reversibility isn't a design choice; it's built into quantum mechanics.

 Quantum Gates and Circuits

-• Gates are represented by matrices that multiply the state vector; a sequence of gates forms a quantum circuit that implements an algorithm
+• Gates are represented by unitary matrices that multiply the state vector.
+A sequence of gates forms a quantum circuit that implements an algorithm.

-• Universal gate sets (like Hadamard + CNOT + T gates) can approximate any quantum computation, similar to how NAND gates are universal classically
+• Universal gate sets (like Hadamard + CNOT + T gates) can approximate any quantum computation to arbitrary precision, similar to how NAND gates are universal for classical logic.

 Hadamard Gate